ridulfo/nino-lang/README.md

 - 2023-10-17: Created compiler program
 - 2023-10-22: Implemented declaring and calling functions.
 Function calls can be used as values in an expression.
 The next steps will need to be refactoring and adding unit tests.
 - 2023-10-28: Re-wrote the lexer and parser to rust.
 Added tons of unit tests.
 Created an interpreter to run `.ni` files.
+- 2023-10-29: Any programming language's most important features is correctness and safety.
+No need for more justification.

 ## Quick start